Certified GKH Gardening Expert

 Before actually trying to treat what the disease might be, take a sample of the leaves in a plastic sandwich bag to your local greenhouse or nursery.
 Ask for their staff Rosarian or if you have some certified consulting rosarians in your area try to contact them to come take a look at the bush or bushes with the black leaves.
 If I may be of assistance to you in locating a local Consulting Rosarian, please let me know.
 The American Rose Society maintains a listing of Consulting Rosarians in various States that stand ready to assist rose gardeners with just such issues.

 If it turns out to be a severe case of black spot, a series of spray applications of a fungicide called Mancozeb will stop it in its tracks.
 I have personal experience with this product and it works very well.
-It is available from http://www.rosemania.com .
-Should it turn out to be Downy Mildew, the products I know of to control it and prevent it are Heritage and Aliette W.D.G, also available from the rosemania site given, they are expensive but do work well.
+Should it turn out to be Downy Mildew, the products I know of to control it and prevent it are Heritage and Aliette W.D.G, given they are expensive but do work well.
 The attack will slow down as humidity decreases and good air movement around and through the bush is maintained, however it will not be controlled without some fungicide spraying.
 The leaves that are damaged by these funguses will not usually turn back to green once the funguses are killed and controlled.
 If only a few leaves are affected, removing them and spraying the bushes with a fungicide like Green Cure, Banner Maxx, Honor Guard or Immunox would be recommended to prevent further attacks.